Understanding the Dynamics of DNNs Using Graph Modularity: Related Work

-Understanding the feature representation of a DNN can obtain more information about the interaction between machine learning algorithms and data than the loss function value alone.
-Therefore, previous works have sought to look into the feature representations through calculating similarities between the feature representations of different layers and models \cite{kornblith2019similarity,DBLP:conf/iclr/NguyenRK21,DBLP:conf/nips/RaghuGYS17, DBLP:conf/nips/MorcosRB18, DBLP:conf/nips/WangHGHW0H18, tang2020similarity, feng2020transferred}.
-Kornblith et al. \cite{kornblith2019similarity} introduce centered kernel alignment (CKA) to measure the relationship between intermediate representations.
-Compared to previous studies which only utilize feature vectors, Tang et al. \cite{tang2020similarity} leverage both feature vectors and gradient ones into designing the representations of DNNs.
-On the basis of \cite{kornblith2019similarity}, Nguyen et al. \cite{DBLP:conf/iclr/NguyenRK21} utilize CKA to explore how varying depth and width affects model feature representations, and find that overparameterized models exhibit the block structure, which can be pruned with minimal impact on performance.
+\textbf{Understanding feature representations.} Understanding feature representations of a DNN can obtain more information about the interaction between machine learning algorithms and data than the loss function value alone.
+Previous works on understanding feature representations can be mainly divided into two categories.
+One category quantitatively calculates the similarities between the feature representations of different layers and models \cite{kornblith2019similarity,DBLP:conf/iclr/NguyenRK21,DBLP:conf/nips/RaghuGYS17,DBLP:conf/nips/MorcosRB18,DBLP:conf/nips/WangHGHW0H18,tang2020similarity,feng2020transferred}.
+For example, Kornblith et al. \cite{kornblith2019similarity} introduce centered kernel alignment (CKA) to measure the relationship between intermediate representations.
 Feng et al. \cite{feng2020transferred} propose a new metric, termed as transferred discrepancy, to quantify the difference between two representations based on their downstream-task performance.
+Compared to previous studies which only utilize feature vectors, Tang et al. \cite{tang2020similarity} leverage both feature vectors and gradients into designing the representations of DNNs.
+On the basis of \cite{kornblith2019similarity}, Nguyen et al. \cite{DBLP:conf/iclr/NguyenRK21} utilize CKA to explore how varying depth and width affects model feature representations, and find that overparameterized models exhibit the block structure.
+Through further analysis, they show that some layers exhibit the block structure and can be pruned with minimal impact on performance.
+Another category attempts to obtain an insightful understanding of feature representations through interpreting feature semantics~\cite{das2020opportunities,DBLP:conf/eccv/ZeilerF14,selvaraju2017grad,wang2018visualizing,mahendran2015understanding}.
+Wang et al. \cite{wang2018visualizing} and Zeiler et al. \cite{DBLP:conf/eccv/ZeilerF14} discover the hierarchical nature of the features in the neural networks.
+Specifically, shallow layers extract basic and general features while deep layers learn more specifically and globally.
+Yosinski et al.~\cite{DBLP:conf/nips/YosinskiCBL14} quantify the degree to which a particular layer is general or specific.
+Besides, Donahue et al.~\cite{donahue2014decaf} investigate the transfer of feature representations from the last few layers of a DNN to a novel generic task.